paritytech/devops-guide/src/guides/parachain_deployment.md

 What we mean by "core" is the ability of the relaychain (and its validators) to validate the new blocks of a parachain (received from the collators) so that they are “included” in Polkadot as finalized parachain blocks.

 There are 2 types of coretime:
-- On-demand coretime: lets users buy coretime by the block.
+- **On-demand coretime**: lets users buy coretime by the block.
 Useful for parachains which don’t require continuous block production
-- Bulk coretime: an allocation of uninterrupted 28 days (default region length) of coretime (possibly split in timeslices)
+- **Bulk coretime**: an allocation of uninterrupted 28 days (default region length) of coretime (possibly split in timeslices)

 For more information, please refer to the [Parachain Coretime Guide](https://wiki.polkadot.network/docs/learn-guides-coretime-parachains).